Lab Updates:

 This page serves as the continuous integration and testing sandbox for any enterprise-grade networking, virtualization and security configurations.
 My goal is to simulate real-world infrastructure challenges to test my own skills in system administration, network segmentation and any deployments.

-• Hybrid Networking: Managed via a UniFi Cloud Gateway Ultra utilizing VLAN segmentation to isolate VLAN segmentation, IoT, guest network, management, home connected devices and production traffic.
+- Hybrid Networking: Managed via a UniFi Cloud Gateway Ultra utilizing VLAN segmentation to isolate an IoT network, guest network, management, home connected devices and production traffic.

-• Security First Design: By using VLANs to segment my network traffic I'm ensuring safety to all network users, as game servers are port-forwarded to the outside world security is a massive consideration, I have thought of this and decided to go with Ubiquiti's Unifi line of devices for my home network, this will help me ensure proper port-forwarding, proper home firewall & proper VLANs.
+- Security First Design: By using VLANs to segment my network traffic I'm ensuring safety to all network users, as game servers are port-forwarded to the outside world, security is a massive consideration within this project.
+I have thought of this and decided to go with Ubiquiti's Unifi line of devices for my home network, this will help me ensure proper port-forwarding, a great built in network firewall, proper home firewall & proper VLAN capabilities.

 22nd of January 2026: Scoring the HP Prodesk